kjosib/sophie/sophie/Sophie.md

 Quick primer on reading the grammar:

-* All-upper-case represents a KEYWORD, which by the way have no semantic value.
+* All-upper-case represents a KEYWORD, which by the way has no semantic value.
 * Punctuation in `'` quotes `'` are terminals which also have no semantic value.
 * Things like `:foo` refer to parse actions, defined elsewhere.
 * Production rules without a parse action either are renaming rules or else create tuples.

 ```
-start -> optional(exports) optional(imports) optional(types) optional(functions) :Module
+start -> optional(exports) optional(imports) optional(types) optional(functions) main :Module

 exports -> EXPORT ':' comma_terminated_list(name) ';'
 imports -> IMPORT ':' semicolon_terminated_list(one_import)
 types -> TYPE ':' semicolon_terminated_list(type_declaration)
 functions -> DEFINE ':' semicolon_terminated_list(function)
+main -> BEGIN ':' expr END '.'

 one_import -> short_string AS name